gregology/gregology.github.io/_posts/2010-04-19-islands-to-start-a-new-country.md

 Climate: Humid continental climate
 Area: 2.5km^2
 Location: Atlantic Ocean, off the coast of Massachusetts, USA, 41°15′18.00″N 70°48′54.00″W
-No Man&#8217;s Land, pfft, this island was used as a practice bombing range for 50 odd years so there might be some unexploded ordnance, other than that it seems like a good candidate.
+No Man's Land, pfft, this island was used as a practice bombing range for 50 odd years so there might be some unexploded ordnance, other than that it seems like a good candidate.

 **Acteon Group**
 [<img src="/wp-content/uploads/2010/04/Groupe_Acteon.png" alt="" title="Acteon Group" width="100%" height="auto"/>][7]